Safe Ops

 • Restricted movement; rarely allowed to leave home or workplace.

-• Isolated from family, friends, or social support.
+• Isolated from family, and friends.

 • Constantly monitored or controlled.